Logo DesignBrand Strategy & PositioningModern Graphic Design

 From Kentucky’s hills, a logo that is as bold and unyielding as the bourbon it represents.
 The Wild Turkey emblem couldn’t be further from competitors’ understated elegance.

 The Wild Turkey logo depicts – you guessed it – a turkey in mid-flight.
-But this bird is not just any old fowl; it symbolises American spirit and daring.
+But this bird is not just any old fowl; it symbolises the American spirit and daring.

 So, without further ado, let’s shake some tail feathers and take a gander at this unique logo: